slorg1/cs-docs/_posts/2020-07-25-KISS_and_DRY_in_django.md

 > - Be careful, centralizing code also centralizes the assumptions

 ### "Flushing the buffer"
 This is a technic that I call "flushing the buffer".
-It is used when iterating over iterables and operations needs to happen at each boundaries.
+It is used when iterating over iterables, accumulating data and operations needs to happen at each boundaries.

 ```python
 my_dict = {}